Manuela Díez Jiménez: Brief move to Puerto Rico and return

 Manuela Jiménez supported the rise of the secret society "La Trinitaria" by actively hiding its members and organizing secret meetings.

 This led to her being persecuted by a raid for her contribution to the political life of her children and their accomplices.
-On the 3rd of March 1845, she was expelled from the country and she fled from the Haitian government to Venezuela.
+On March 3, 1845, she was expelled from the country and she fled from the Dominican Republic by Pedro Santana's government to Venezuela.